Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Experiment Design Results

-A post-training method is useful if, in addition to improving the target evaluation dimension (i.e., $\mathbb{E} \sbr{Y_k(\overline M)- Y_k(M)} > \epsilon_k$), it also maintains performance on the control evaluation dimensions (i.e., $\mathbb{E} \sbr{Y_{\phi}(\overline M) - Y_{\phi}(M)} > -\epsilon_{\phi}$ for $\phi\in\Phi$).
 If performance on the control evaluation dimension decays significantly, we say that the model suffers from \emph{catastrophic forgetting}.
 To quantify catastrophic forgetting, we evaluate $\overline M$ on out-of-domain tasks from MMLU~\citep{hendrycks2020measuring} after applying PAS.
 For each source task $k$ and method $m$, we define $\Delta \mathrm{MMLU}(k,m)$ as the average change in MMLU accuracy across the 57 subjects, relative to the unsteered model.

-\paragraph{Result: PAS Generally Does Not Cause Catastrophic Forgetting} For most tasks, the point estimates of the catastrophic forgetting effects are negligible---that is, steering does not significantly degrade control evaluation dimensions (see \cref{tab:steering_catastrophic}).
+\textbf{Result 5: PAS usually avoids catastrophic forgetting under moderate steering strength.} For most tasks, the point estimates of the catastrophic forgetting effects are negligible---that is, steering does not significantly degrade control evaluation dimensions (see \cref{tab:steering_catastrophic}).
 The two exceptions are Sycophancy and TruthfulQA, which show substantial drops in accuracy.
 Averaged over the 3 strategies and models, Sycophancy drops by $\Delta=-0.21$ and TruthfulQA drops by $\Delta=-0.13$.
 However, further analysis revealed that these large drops were caused by high steering strengths (up to 32 for Sycophancy and 8 for TruthfulQA).
 When we restricted the strength range to 0--5, the average catastrophic effect across the three models for both tasks decreased to 9\%.
 This finding supports our practical recommendation of setting the steering strength to 1 (see~\cref{subsec:hyperparameter_analysis}).
 In practice, since PAS can be easily enabled or disabled, we recommend turning it off when the LM is not used for target tasks.